 - Using Cowboy Charcoal, fill one chimney full of coals, light and let preheat for your smoker for low heat (250F).

-- Top with 1-2 Cowboy Hickory Pit Logs for added smoke flavor.
+- Top the hot coals with 1-2 Cowboy Hickory Pit Logs for added smoke flavor.

 - Add your pork belly onto the smoker and cook for 2.5 hours.